zodern/meteor-up/README.md

         domains: 'website.com,www.website.com' // comma seperated list of domains }
     },
-    // Set this to signal that there is a shared nginx i.e. don't start one for this app and use the shared
-    nginx: { // (optional) shared nginx frontend
-      domains: 'website.com,www.website.com', // comma seperated list of domains - same as ssl.autogenerate.domains - sets value of VIRTUAL_HOST
-      name: 'nginx-shared' // Name of the shared nginx container - defines the dir (e.g. /opt/nginx-shared) to place uploaded certificates.
-    },
     deployCheckWaitTime: 60, // default 10
     // lets you define which port to check after the deploy process, if it
     // differs from the meteor port you are serving